The following are commonly asked questions by Member Dentists

 Does Medically Necessary Orthodontia require preauthorization or confirmation of treatment and cost (also called a predetermination)?

 Preauthorization is required for medical necessity determination.

-Confirmation of Treatment and Costs (also called a predetermination) may be required for non-medically necessary orthodontics.
+A Predetermination/Confirmation of Treatment and Costs may be required for non-medically necessary orthodontics.
 Please check the plan specific requirements by signing in to your account on our website, or calling customer service.

-When you become a member dentist with Delta Dental, you are automatically a member of the Delta Dental Premier® network.
+When you become a Member Dentist with Delta Dental, you are automatically a member of the Delta Dental Premier® network.
 You must apply separately for any other network(s) you would like to join.
-If you're not sure which networks you have joined, you can use the "Find a Dentist" capability on our website to double check.
-Click the Refer a patient link under Provider Tools and search for yourself; the results will display every network you currently belong to.
+If you're not sure which networks you have joined, you have two ways to check:

 I am a member at one dental office.
 Does that mean I'm automatically a member at all of my offices?

 No. Delta Dental membership, and membership in any provider network, is per location.
 If you want to be a member dentist in any or all of our networks at multiple locations, you must apply separately for each location.

 Do dental associates working under my Tax ID Number need to be members?

 Yes, your employees do need to be Member Dentists.